 - Research methods and biostatistics

 - The development of a questioning approach to the speciality of orthodontics

 The clinical training part of the programme involves attendance at clinics in the Dental School and associated Hospital Trusts.
-During this time students provide treatment for a carefully selected group of patients under direct supervision of Consultant Orthodontists.
+During this time students provide treatment for approximately 150 carefully selected patients under direct supervision of Consultant Orthodontists.

 The research methods and biostatistics training is used in the planning and implementation of a research project and its presentation as a dissertation; advice and guidance will be available from a group of highly experienced researchers.
 It is hoped that the research topic will examine an issue of relevance to students' future work and will also provide the basis for a refereed publication.